paulobarbos00/cerberus-front/documentation/business-rules.md

-# REGRAS DE NEGÓCIO
+# BUSINESS RULES

-RN01 - Um usuário pode criar até 05 grupos de links.
+RN01 - A user can create up to 05 groups of links.
-RN02 - Um usuário pode adicionar até 50 links em grupos de links.
+RN02 - A user can add up to 50 links in link groups.